awsdocs/amazon-efs-user-guide/doc_source/alternative-efs-backup.md

 1. Next, create a backup Amazon EFS file system\.
 In this example, the file system ID is `fs-abcdefaa`\.
 For more information about creating file systems, see [Creating Amazon EFS file systems](creating-using-create-fs.md)\.

 1. Finally, create a mount point for the EFS backup file system and assume that it has the value of `10.0.1.75:/`\.
-For more information about creating mount targets, see [Creating mount targets](accessing-fs.md)\.
+For more information about creating mount targets, see [Creating and managing mount targets](accessing-fs.md)\.

 After you've completed this first step, your setup should look similar to the following example diagram\.